C4ptainCrunch/thesis/source/index.rst

-  The board after the first move, where South played pit 4.
+  The board after the first move, where South played pit 4, in red.